OpenHospitalityNetwork/openHospitality.network/README.md

 In other words, we are trying to federate existing hospitality exchange platforms into one big full-of-variery community.

 _Hospitality_ is an universal human fenomenon, practiced long before any software infrastructure existed.
 We can't imagine a platform like ours to fulfill it's goals if it was not open, free and transparent for everyone and forever.
-[Open Software](https://github.com/FediHospEx/fedihospex.github.io), [open finances](https://opencollective.com/), open governance (don't know yet how to do that, we'll try our best).
+[Open Software](https://github.com/FediHospEx/fedihospex.github.io), [open finances](https://opencollective.com/), open governance (don't know yet _exactly_ how to do that, we have some ideas/experiances and we promise to try our best).

 ## Who is doing this?